JaviGARES/Ironhack-FinalProject/README.md

 ## 📊 Presentation

-A detailed project presentation is available in `Presentation.pptx`, covering:
+A detailed project presentation is available in `Presentation.pdf`, covering:
 - Problem statement and motivation
 - Data exploration and insights
 - Modeling approach and architecture